-See the big picture.
 Step away from the problem to see it as a whole so you can plan from which angle to better approach it.
-Sometimes when we are so focus on details we failed to see the forest for the trees.
+Sometimes when we are so focused on details we failed to see the forest for the trees.

 I cannot see the point of talking to someone who is only there listening to your woes because you pay him to do so.
-Don’t confuse them with general practitioner because there is a vast difference.
+Don’t confuse them with general practitioners because there is a vast difference.
 GPs don’t mess up with your head.
-They don’t feed you unnecessary details about yourself you never know exist.
+They don’t feed you unnecessary details about yourself you never know to exist.
 You know yourself better than anyone.
 If you seem lost, it is because you are having a difficult time.
 It will pass.
 Storm only lasts shortly.
 It will not be there forever.
-Shrinks will not magically lead you out the woods.
+Shrinks will not magically lead you out of the woods.
 In fact, nine out of ten cases, they will make you run around to earn more money out of you.

-The person will listen without passing judgment and because s/he is familiar with your situation and understand the person that you are, s/he can give a better advice better than any psychiatrist there is.
+The person will listen without passing judgment and because s/he is familiar with your situation and understand the person that you are, s/he can give better advice better than any psychiatrist there is.
 You can even talk to strangers.
 They are mostly unbiased and the chance of seeing them again is next to impossible so why not?

 Wallow in pain (yes, you read it right) if you must, to have a taste of it, to get it out of your system, have a good cry but don’t forget to pick yourself up and climb out the pit when you’re ready, unassisted.
 Perhaps it will take you longer than if there is someone there holding your hand but as grown-ups, we have to learn to do certain things on our own.
 It will not only build our characters but it will make us stronger also.
 Remember that standing on your own means strength.
 How can we mean something to others when we cannot even help ourselves?
-That’s why I don’t believe in starting something on rebound.
-You have to heal and be strong on your own first; you have to be whole again as individual before you can take part in any kind of relationship.
+That’s why I don’t believe in starting something on a rebound.
+You have to heal and be strong on your own first; you have to be whole again as an individual before you can take part in any kind of relationship.
 Doing otherwise is setting yourself up for failure.
-Don’t do that.
-Never encourage and practice self-pity.
+Never, never do that.

-Don’t box yourself in.
 If you think that there is no way out, look anyway. remember that the only person who is standing in your way is you.
-A wise man said: it’s always seems impossible until it’s done.
+A wise man said: it always seems impossible until it’s done.
 Giving up means defeat.
 Stand up and fight.
 You will never know if you can do it unless you try.
 If there is no opportunity, create one.
 Don’t sit and wait.
 Do something.
 Do you know this quote: You keep putting one foot in front of the other, and then one day you look back and you’ve climbed a mountain?
 Sounds like a cliché?
 Try it you will know it’s true.

-Have faith.
 God will not put you in a situation that you cannot handle.
 Have faith in yourself.
 You alone can get you out of whatever dark pit you happened to find yourself in.
 Others cannot do it for you.
 They can only help but you are the only true master of your destiny.
-You alone can take the decision what to do with your own life.
+You alone can make the decision about what to do with your own life.
 Remember that how others treat you depends on yourself, because you allow it.
 Don’t let others treat you poorly.
 Walk away.
 Nothing is worth that much, believe me.

 Here comes the most important of all: Don’t lose yourself in the process.
 Protect your core no matter what.
 Why, because it’s the essence of you.
 Without it, everything is lost.